DonnieKim411/DarkDocker/README.md

 **WARNING: YOU MUST EDIT DOCKERFILE SO THAT IT MATCHES YOUR HARDWARE REQUIREMENTS AND YOUR NEEDS.**

 The Dockerfile is more or less straightforward if you are familiar with how to write one.
 But in short, the image starts with `nvidia/cuda:10.2-cudnn8-devel-ubuntu18.04`, git clones the repositories, and then buils in order of darknet, DarkHelp, and finally DarkMark.
 I intentially did multistage build so that I can refer to each stage.
-By multistage build, I meant there are 3 stages of the build in `Dockerfile`:
+By multistage build, I meant there are 3 stages (darknet, DarkHelp, and DarkMark) of the build in `Dockerfile`:
 ```
 FROM nvidia/cuda:10.2-cudnn8-devel-ubuntu18.04 as darknet
 ...